 Last month Abbie from In The Saddle visited Los Potreros in Argentina.
 She stayed with Kevin & Louisa Begg for a week and got a real feel for life on a rural estancia.
-There is so much to love about Los Potreros, but in this blog, Abbie tries to summarise what makes this destination so special.
+There is so much to love about Los Potreros.
+Abbie tries to summarise what makes this destination so special.

 The main house at Los Potreros